AkifOzcelik/AFK_XP_Grinder/README.md

 - [ ] Let the user select which keys the script should use
 - [ ] Let the user select the game window
-- [ ] It goes to menu after a key combination.
-Make sure it doesn't stop the autoplay (For Warzone)

 ## Risks